Berreyol/Autoclicker/README.md

 - Press 'r' to input the number of times the record will be perform. **By default the recorder will execute just one time.**
 - Press 'f3' if you want to add interval between records
 - **Press 'f1' to start the autoclicker**
-- Press 'f2' if you want to stop the autoclicker
+- Press 'f1' again if you want to stop the autoclicker
 - Press 'f4' to exit the application

 **If you stop and resume the autoclicker the recorder will no start over, indeed will keep clicking where the cursor was stopped previously**